elementor/lokl/README.md

 From this image, we'll run an instance from which to build our actual image, from which users' containers will be run.

-Here, we'll use the Lokl "Go" interactive script:
+And set our sitename to `php8base`, making it easy to rewrite later.

-`sh go.sh`
+`docker rm --force phpbase`

-And set our sitename to `php8basewebsite`, making it easy to rewrite later.
+`docker run -e N="php8base" -e P="3465" --name="php8base" -p "3465":"3465" -d lokl/lokl:"php8base"`

 #### Step 3

 To build our new image using this container as a point in time snapshot, with all of our heavy provisioning done:

-`docker commit php8basewebsite lokl/lokl:php8`
+`docker commit php8base lokl/lokl:php8`

 And there, we should our ready to run image.